 Late Majority – Conservatives

-People who belong to this category will buy or consume a product after the majority of the society’s members have already bought it.
-This group or cohort will show signs of skepticism for a good amount of time, before they finally decide to go for a product.
-This segment is believed to be part of a below average social class, have limited financial freedom, low product awareness and are less educated than the above three groups.
+People who belong to this category will buy or consume a product after the majority of society’s members have already bought it.
+This group or cohort will show signs of skepticism for a good amount of time before they finally decide to go for a product.
+According to the app adoption curve, this segment might have limited financial freedom, low product awareness, and less education than the above three groups.

-In mobile app context, these are the users who might have reservations regarding your app, possible due to the fact that they have not read about your app’s features and benefits, and have their opinion formed through what they read or heard over social media or other inauthentic sources of information.
+In the mobile app context, these are the users who might have reservations regarding your app, possibly because they have not read about your app’s features and benefits.
+Hence, they might rely on their opinion formed through what they read or heard over social media or other inauthentic sources of information.

 Laggards – Skeptics

-This group of individuals are the ones who would consume a product at the very last.
+These individuals are the ones who would consume a product at the very last due to several barriers to adoption of product.
 People who belong to this group show no signs of opinion leadership whatsoever.
 Usually, these individuals belong to the older age bracket within a society and are very non-receptive to change.
-They might value their traditional, cultural or religious beliefs, have the lowest financial freedom and have almost zero contact with other group types.
+They might value their traditional, cultural or religious beliefs, have the lowest financial freedom, and have almost zero contact with other group types.

 Strategies to Improve Your Product/App Adoption Curve